Yarra Junction

 Population growth drivers in Yarra Junction are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the Yarra Junction statistical area (Lv2) is estimated to be around 3,016 as of Nov 2025.
-This represents an increase of 141 people since the 2021 Census, which reported a population of 2,875.
-The change is inferred from AreaSearch's estimation of the resident population at 3,001 following examination of the ABS's latest ERP data release in June 2024 and an additional 75 validated new addresses since the Census date.
-This level of population equates to a density ratio of 172 persons per square kilometer.
-The Yarra Junction (SA2) saw a growth rate of 4.9% between the 2021 Census and Nov 2025, exceeding the SA3 area's growth rate of 3.9%.
-Natural growth contributed approximately 65.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Yarra Junction's population is estimated at around 3019 as of Feb 2026.
+This reflects an increase of 144 people (5.0%) since the 2021 Census, which reported a population of 2875 people.
+The change is inferred from the resident population of 3001 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 77 validated new addresses since the Census date.
+This level of population equates to a density ratio of 172 persons per square kilometer, providing significant space per person and potential room for further development.
+Yarra Junction's 5.0% growth since the 2021 census exceeded the SA3 area (4.0%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 for areas not covered by this data.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends anticipate lower quartile growth, with the area expected to increase by 131 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 1.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Examining future population trends, a population increase just below the median of statistical areas across the nation is expected in Yarra Junction.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 135 persons to 2041, reflecting an increase of 1.4% in total over the 17 years.

 Frequently Asked Questions - Population